 Have you ever had to update your information on VA.gov?

-How would you go about updating personal or contact information for the VA?

 Do you have more than one email address?
 Why?

 Do you use different email addresses to receive My HealtheVet and VA.gov notifications?

+Do you share an email address with any members of your household?

 Now I’m going to ask you to explain to me in your own words some of the common phrases you might see on My HealtheVet.
 Please keep in mind that we are not testing your knowledge - we just want to make sure we are using the same phrases that you might use.